g1derekl/govbc-assessment/README.md

 ## Customization

-To write custom conditions or to use this rule engine in your project with an entirely new set of conditions, follow these steps:
+To write custom conditions or to use this rule engine in your own project with an entirely new set of conditions, follow these steps:

 #### Create rule conditions